On torsion anomalous intersections: Introduction

 Then, by definition of $V$-torsion anomalous variety,

-Equivalently If $Y$ has relative codimension zero, then $Y= B+\zeta$ and $Y$ is a component of the closure of the torsion contained in $V$, which is a proper closed by the Manin-Mumford Conjecture.
-If $Y$ has relative codimension one, we apply our main theorem. \end{proof}
+Equivalently If $Y$ has relative codimension zero, then $Y= B+\zeta$ and $Y$ is a component of the closure of the torsion contained in $V$, which is a proper closed subset by the Manin-Mumford Conjecture.
+If $Y$ has relative codimension one, we apply our main theorem. \end{proof} Note that, in this particular case, Theorem~\ref{codimensionerelativauno} provides a bound for the normalized height and degree of the components of $V\setminus V^{ta}$ which are not torsion varieties.
+Bounds for the torsion components were already known in the literature.

-Conjecture \ref{TORAN} is well known to be related to the following conjecture, which in turn is equivalent to the Zilber-Pink Conjecture.
-For a natural number $r$, define where $\acca$ runs over all algebraic subgroups of codimension at least $r$. \begin{con}[CIT, Conjecture on the Intersection with Torsion varieties] Let $V$ be a weak-transverse variety in an abelian variety.
-Then $S_{\dim V+1}(V)$ is non-dense in $V$. \end{con}
+Conjecture \ref{TORAN} is well known to be related to the CIT (Conjecture \ref{CIT}).
+We now discuss the implication of our result on the CIT.
 By definition, for any torsion variety $B+\zeta$, the intersection $V^{ta}\cap (B+\zeta)$ has the right dimension.
 In particular, if a point of $V$ lies in some algebraic subgroup of codimension $\geq \dim V +1$, then that point is contained in a $V$-torsion anomalous variety (we would expect empty intersection), and so it does not belong to $V^{ta}$.
-Then, as a consequence of the effective version of Theorems \ref{wtrans} and \ref{mainuno}, we obtain a completely effective version of the following theorem.
+Then, as a further consequence of our theorem, we obtain an effective version of the following:

-\begin{thm} Let $V$ be a weak-transverse variety of codimension $2$ or a weak-transverse translate in a product of elliptic curves with CM.
+\begin{cor} Let $V$ be a weak-transverse variety of codimension $2$ or a weak-transverse translate in a product of elliptic curves with CM.
 Then $S_{\dim V+1}(V)$ is non-dense in $V$ and its closure is $V \setminus V^{ta}$.